yeastgenome/SGDBackend/README.md

 #SGD Website Project

+This project is a backend webaplication used for the SGD Nextgen Redesign.
+It returns data in JSON format at a variety of URLs.

-There are six packages in this project...
+There are seven packages in this project...

 1. **model_new_schema**

- This is a fairly well-developed SQLAlchemy back-end based off of the new SGD schema available on cherry-vm08, as SPROUT.
+ This is a well-developed SQLAlchemy back-end based off of the new SGD schema available on cherry-vm08, as SPROUT.

 2. **model_old_schema**